...

 What is the diagnostic criteria for Binge Eating Disorder?

-2. The binge-eating episodes are associated with three (or more) of the following:
+• Binge eating episodes are typically associated with three (or more) of the following:

 • Eating much more rapidly than normal